+91-8800481100 neelam@ivfconceptions.com

 3. The majority of the surrogacy agencies will have a medical staff trained in mental health that will help you know the emotional aspects of surrogacy and will check whether you will be able to pass the emotional obstacles of the surrogacy journey.

-Being said, you might now have understood the importance of the psychological screening of the intended parents.
+That being said, you might now understand the importance of the psychological screening of the intended parents.

 In most cases, the surrogacy agency might not go for formal psychological screening but will do a psychological check with you to ensure whether you will be able to handle the emotional obstacles in your surrogacy journey.
 If your surrogacy agency finds any problem in the psychological evaluations, they may ask you to get a formal clearance letter from your psychiatrist or the therapist so that they can continue with the surrogacy journey.